• Skip to main content

 How should you prepare to hike at high altitude in Colorado?

 • Hydrate: make sure to stay hydrated with water in the weeks leading up to your high altitude elopement.
-Add in electrolytes and minerals to make sure you aren’t flushing them out with the additional hydration.
+Make sure include electrolytes and minerals like magnesium and high quality salt into your water to keep a proper balance.
+These things flush out more quickly with higher water intake.

 • Eat Well: eating healthy and nutritious meals in the months before your hiking adventure can help ensure better functioning body processes.
 You want your muscles to be ready to carry you and your stuff on your hike to your ceremony.